CartoDB/documentation/app/content/spatial-extension-sf/examples/analyzing-store-locations-coverage-using-a-voronoi-diagram.md

 <iframe height=480px width=100% style='margin-bottom:20px' src="https://team.carto.com/u/agraciano/builder/44a8ae78-3443-4471-96a2-888c5dd1d9c8/layers#/" title="Starbucks stores coverage visualization by means of a Voronoi diagram."></iframe>

 Prior to the calculation of the Voronoi diagrams, we use `ST_ENVELOPE` in order to calculate a boundary that covers all the Starbucks stores in our selection.
-This boundary is used to clip the resulting Voronoi polygons: since if the bbox parameter is not passed to `ST_VORONOIPOLYGONS` the polygons would extend all over the map.
+This boundary is used to clip the resulting Voronoi polygons.
+If the bounding box parameter were not passed to `ST_VORONOIPOLYGONS`, the polygons would extend all over the map.

 With this simple analysis we can identify at a glance areas where the coverage could be improved and therefore new stores could be placed.